Employee motivation is not a “nice to do.”

 The truth is you don’t.

-However, you can create a motivating work environment by focusing on the overall work culture and individual employee motivation.
+But you can create a motivating work environment by reshaping the overall work culture and focusing on individual employee motivation.

 Creating a Motivating Work Culture

 Research conducted by Krüger & Rootman involving over 400 small businesses focused on seven elements1 that help you rock the work culture.

 The seven elements are listed below in order from those with the greatest to the lowest level of influence on employee motivation: